How Our Justification, Authorization and Billing Team Helps Advocate on Your Behalf

 by Amber Henson, on Jan 27, 2020

 Can’t stop, won’t stop.
 That is how our Justification, Authorization and Billing (JAB) Team is best described.
-This group of tenacious, experienced and caring individuals have a laser-focus on what it takes to get all Arm Dynamics patients exactly what they need to successfully get back to life and work.
+This group of tenacious, experienced and caring individuals have a laser-focus on what it takes to get all Arm Dynamics patients exactly what they need to successfully get the prosthesis they need so they can get back to life and work.
 How does our JAB Team go above and beyond to get necessary prosthetic devices authorized?
 Read on.

 A Tried-And-True Process

 Many times, an authorization claim is denied by an insurance carrier when it is first submitted.
 This is a fairly standard occurrence.
 These initial setbacks encountered by the patient are sometimes enough to discourage them from appealing.
-Arm Dynamics is well aware of the likelihood of the first claim being denied — so much so that we have a task force within our JAB Team that specifically addresses appeals.
-Our Team prepares our patients for a first denial, and if that denial does indeed come, then we move on to the appeals phase and the task force steps in.
+Our JAB Team is well aware of the likelihood of the first claim being denied — so much so that we have a task force within our the team that specifically addresses appeals.
+Our team prepares our patients for a first denial, and if that denial does indeed come, then we move on to the appeals phase and the task force steps in.
 If the second level appeal is denied, we move on to having an Independent Review Organization (IRO), an outside company, review the case based solely on the facts.
 Most insurance companies are bound by the results of an IRO, and oftentimes, we can get a case turned around with an IRO.

 But even if that doesn’t work, we have options beyond that.
 And we exhaust all of them.